Livery Creator

 Reusable tyre brand templatesAbout the Creator

-I started creating custom liveries more than 20 years ago with GTR2 by SimBin, inspired by endurance racing and the Nürburgring 24h.
-Since then, sim racing and livery design have always been part of my creative work.
-From early skin projects to Nürburgring 24h livery packs for Automobilista 2.
+I started creating custom liveries more than 20 years ago with GTR 2 by SimBin, inspired by endurance racing and the Nürburgring 24h.
+Since then, sim racing and livery design have always been part of my hobby and creative work.
+I also created several Nürburgring 24h livery packs for Automobilista 2, which you can download on OverTake.gg.

 With more than two decades of experience as a graphic designer and frontend developer, LiveryLab brings both sides together: visual design and practical tooling.

 With Assetto Corsa EVO currently in Early Access, I’m especially excited about its focus on the Nordschleife and the planned open-world environment around the area.
-I really have high hopes in this title, so that excitement led me to create LiveryLab and give the community something to do, while we are waiting for 1.0.
+I have high hopes for this title, and that excitement led me to create LiveryLab: a free community tool that gives AC EVO creators something useful to work with while we wait for 1.0.